 Cover flexibility is now more important than ever before, in the current uncertain travel market.
 Many insurance providers will now accommodate travel date changes, in case the trip needs to be rescheduled.
 In this case, the traveller can postpone the trip and insurance policy without needing to cancel and re-book.
 Where the option for cancellations was a popular aspect of many travel insurance policies pre-COVID, the rate of cancellation coverage has gone up to 95% of travel insurance policies since COVID-19.

 With the need for flexibility and peace of mind around insurance, many providers are now bundling travel insurance with other policies to ensure each traveller has the cover they need.
-For example, some travel insurance policies bundled with medical insurance will cover health care access, at-home COVID-19 testing and wellness programs.
+For example, some leisure travel insurance policies bundled with medical insurance will cover health care access, at-home COVID-19 testing and wellness programs.